TSX Venture Exchange: BSK

 The Company's 100% owned Amarillo Grande Uranium-Vanadium Project in Rio Negro Province, Argentina is a new uranium district controlled by Blue Sky.
 The Ivana deposit is the cornerstone of the Project and the first part of the district for which both a Mineral Resource Estimate and a Preliminary Economic Assessment have been completed.
 Mineralization at the Ivana deposit has characteristics of sandstone-type and surficial-type uranium-vanadium deposits.
 The sandstone-type mineralization is related to a braided fluvial system and indicates the potential for a district-size system.
 In the surficial-type deposits, mineralization coats loosely consolidated pebbles, and is amenable to leaching and simple upgrading.

 The Project includes several other target areas over a regional trend, at or near surface.
 The area is flat-lying, semi-arid and accessible year-round, with nearby rail, power and port access.
+The Company's strategy includes delineating resources at multiple areas for which a central processing facility could consolidate production.

 About Blue Sky Uranium Corp.